Articles on: Dashboards & Jobs

 6. Add Units (Optional)

 The "Units to Display" feature allows you to specify the units of measure for your metric.
 This can be particularly useful for providing context to the data being displayed.
 For example, you might specify units such as kilograms (kg), grams (g), US Dollars (USD), etc. If you want to use this feature, simply enter the appropriate units in this step.
-However, this is optional and can be left blank if it's not applicable to your chart.
+However, this is optional and can be left blank if it's not applicable to your chart for example when.

 7. Display Variation (Optional)

 The "Display Variation" toggle button allows you to show the percentage change in your data from the last period.
 This can be particularly useful for tracking trends over time and identifying significant changes in your key metrics.
-If you want to use this feature, simply enable it in this step.
 However, this is optional and can be left disabled if it's not applicable to your chart.

 8. Add a Query